 Here at Dacast, we provide embed codes that are easy to copy and paste into your website’s editing platform.
 Most online website creators will have unique ways of embedding videos onto your website, but if you follow the instructions we’ve provided, it is easy to figure out.

 Now that you’ve learned about how to use Dacast’s streaming solution for embedding live stream and on-demand video content onto your website and social media pages, it’s time to show off your content.

 Interested in giving Dacast a try?
 Why not take advantage of our free 30-day trial (no credit card required).
-From secure video upload of your valuable content to reliable Akamai CDN content delivery to viewers, we’ve got you covered!
+From secure video upload of your valuable content to reliable top tier CDN content delivery to viewers, we’ve got you covered!